keboola/connection-docs/components/extractors/database/bigquery/index.md

 Do not set a retention policy on the bucket.
 The bucket contains only temporary data and no retention is needed.

 ## Configure Extraction
-[Create a new configuration](/components/#creating-component-configuration) of the BigQuery extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the BigQuery connector.
 Click **Set Service Account Key**.

 {: .image-popup}